-Editorial: Flint Authority could provide long-term assurances
+Editorial: Offer Flint long-term stability

 The Flint water crisis has directed much-needed local and national attention to the city’s public health crisis.
 But that attention will eventually wane, and the current administration and Legislature will change, and the city will still be dealing with long-term effects.

 It’s essential that there’s a vehicle in place to singularly focus on ensuring those needs are met, that there’s accountability for the large amounts of funds that will be directed to the city, and that Flint residents have a voice in how their city moves forward.

 It’s an idea Senate Minority Leader Jim Ananich will introduce through legislation.
 He wants to create a Flint Authority to oversee the city’s recovery.

 Mismanagement, disinvestment and other critical problems plagued Flint before the water crisis, and likely will continue to do so.
 An authority could be one way to ensure the city’s recovery needs are being met.

 “Even the healthiest city in Michigan wouldn’t be prepared for the huge influx of dollars (Flint has or will receive),” Ananich said in an editorial board meeting with The Detroit News.

 Already millions of dollars of state money have gone toward various communications and assistance efforts in Flint, but residents — including Ananich — say they don’t feel the impact.
 Keeping track of exactly where taxpayer and foundation dollars are going to make the most difference is absolutely critical.